jncraton/elementary-computer-science-cpsc1030/lectures/11-collecting-data.md

 ## A Simple Task

-- A student uses a tablet to take pictures of five blue items in the room
+- A student uses a tablet to take pictures of five items in the room
 - This is data collection in action

 ## Step 2: Storage